ShantanuTiwari06/Easy-Notes-master_ios/README.md

-# Easy-Notes-master_ios
+# WorkStack

-This is a note taking app with image .
+Work Stack is a note taking application build on Coredata for data storage and persistance